At the pelvic brim the urogenital fascia accompanied the ureters and the hypogastric nn. into the pelvis

 * Bare area of liver: the cranial aspect of the liver is a convex area along the diaphragmatic surface.
 It is devoid of any ligamentous attachments or peritoneum.
 This bare area of the liver is attached to the diaphragm by flimsy fibroareolar tissue.

 Phrenicocolic ligament: left lateral extension of the root of the transverse mesocolon.
-Diaphragm: opposite left r10 & r11 --> Transverse-descending colon: left (splenic) colic flexure.
+Diaphragm: opposite left r10 & r11 --> large intestine: left (splenic) colic flexure.
 Passes below the spleen acting as a suspensory ligament of the spleen.

 Duodenocolic ligament: right colon --> duodenum.